jxkx1/jxkx1.github.io/_includes/posts/my-first-post.md

 title: "My First Post"
 subtitle: "Why am I even making one in the first place?"
 author: "jxkxl"
-header-img: "assets/wallpaper-sea.png"
-header-mask: 0.4
-multilingual: true
+header-style: text
 tags:
   - Intro
   - Post
 ---

-> My First Post
+# My First Post

 Welcome to my inaugural blog post.
 I decided to create this post as an opportunity to share my recent experiences and future plans with you.